jd-13/WE-Core/README.md

 This produces the binaries:
 * `WECoreTest` - Contains the standard set of unit tests
 * `WECoreTestPerf` - Contains unit tests for measuring performance

+### Docker
+Docker containers are available on Docker hub for clang and gcc which are able to build and run the tests for this project.
+They are available at the tags:
+* jackd13/audioplugins:clang10
+* jackd13/audioplugins:gcc7

+To build a container locally and push to Docker hub (using the clang example):

+    cd DockerFiles/clang10
+    docker build --tag audioplugins:clang10 .
+    docker push <user id>/audioplugins:clang10